To perform operations on a Kubernetes cluster, you must have appropriate permissions to access the cluster.

 - Create a new Oracle Cloud Infrastructure group and add the new user to the group (for example, called acme-dev-pod-vwr).
 See To create a group.

-Create a new Oracle Cloud Infrastructure policy that grants the new group the CLUSTER_USE permission on clusters in the tenancy, with a policy statement like:
+Create a new Oracle Cloud Infrastructure policy that grants the new group the CLUSTER_USE permission on clusters, with a policy statement like:

-Allow group acme-dev-pod-vwr to use clusters in tenancy
+Allow group acme-dev-pod-vwr to use clusters in <location>

 See To create a policy.